-Root-dipping means to bathe and coat the roots of a rose tree, tree or shrub with a special mix that will speed root growth up during the planting.
+Root-dipping means to bathe and coat the roots of a rose tree, tree or shrub with a special mix – called root dip – that will speed up root growth during the planting.

-This step must be performed just after having purchased the plant and before it has even prepared buds.
+Perform this step just after purchasing the plant and before it has even prepared buds.

 What is root dip made of

 It’s a kind of mud, easily produced through mixing soil mix, horse manure, garden soil and water.

 You can also add cow manure, too, it will make your root dip even better.

 There are also many other additives that will make your root dip even more effective: